DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/couch_to_soap_box_derby.md

 ![The 2018 podium][podium]

 If you've already registered you can [enter a time on our Couch to Soap Box Derby form][form].

-The [2021 results][results] are updated periodically during the day.
+## See the live results

+You can find the [2021 results on our dedicated page][results].
+The results are updated periodically each day of Couch to Soap Box Derby so if your time hasn't shown up yet don't worry.
+It will do.

 ## About Couch to Soap Box Derby